All Episodes

 Did you get a fair shake?

-Uh I don't think so.
+I don't think so.

 I upheld my oath.

-You know, I upheld, you know, my oath to abide by the laws of the State of Florida and the Constitution, and uh I'm happy that at the end of the day I can walk away with my integrity.
+You know, I upheld my oath to abide by the laws of the state of Florida and the Constitution.

 It's a small town, folks.

-They just wilted uh with the pressure being brought to bear from national concerns, the White House, the Department of Justice, the race, militant race hustler movement.
+It's a small town, and the state attorneys there, that's what Florida calls their district attorneys, they just wilted with the pressure being brought to bear from national concerns, the White House, the Department of Justice, the race, militant race hustler movement.

-And they just they just wilted.
+And they just wilted.

 And that's why we're where we are.

-Now, obviously we've had overcharging.
+Now, obviously, we've had overcharging.

-The prosecution can't make the case on second degree murder.
+The prosecution can't make the case on second-degree murder.

 They know it.